espressif/esp-idf/examples/mesh/nonmesh_ip_internal_network/README.md

 This example demonstrates how to use mesh to forward non-mesh IP traffic to internet edge and back.
 It's basically a fork of the `ip_internal_network` but where a node can be converted to an entrypoint node for non-mesh devices to reach internet via the mesh network.
 It can be seen as a WiFi extender/repeater.
+To do so I have to (mis)configure the mesh network on the node(s) that will be used as entry-point for the non-mesh clients.
+Specifically I introduce the `ap` console command that will reconfigure the node in the following way:
+* Reconfigure SoftAP to expose a new SSID that will be used by non-mesh clients
+* Enable DHCP server on SoftAP
+* Enable PNAT on the SoftAP interface (traffic from the non-mesh clients is NATed and forwarded to ST and therefore to the root node)

 ![nonmesh architecture](docs/esp_mesh_architecture.png)

 ## Functionality